hasin-codes/sweesh.exe/README.md

 - **Note**: The Settings UI shows which encryption method is active and provides guidance when OS‑level encryption is missing
 - **Migration**: Existing `.env` files are automatically migrated to secure storage on first launch

+**Auto-update not working:**
+- Updates check automatically 3 seconds after app startup
+- Requires internet connection
+- Downloads happen in background
+- Updates install when you quit and restart the app
+- Check logs at `%APPDATA%\sweesh\logs\main.log` (Windows) for update status

+**Authentication issues:**
+- Deep link OAuth requires default browser to open
+- JWT tokens are validated and encrypted locally
+- Check if `sweesh://` protocol is registered (automatic on first run)
+- Clear auth data via Settings if experiencing issues

+**Transcriptions not persisting:**
+- All transcriptions auto-save to `transcriptions.json` in app data folder
+- Location: `app.getPath('userData')/transcriptions.json`
+- Check file permissions in app data directory
+- Use "Clear all data" option in Settings if corruption suspected

 **Clipboard not working:**
 - Clipboard copy happens automatically in the main process
 - Works even when app is minimized or in background